hubtype/botonic/packages/botonic-plugin-google-translate/README.md

 ### Add the plugin

-To being able of using this plugin to detect the language of the user input text, you need to have it installed and added to your plugins.

-> **Note:** This is case-sensitive so make sure to correctly define your credentials.
+You need to add the following configuration to your bot's plugins:

 ```js
 export const plugins = [